lanceengland/EdiTools/README.md

 # EdiTools

 EdiTools is a repository of PowerShell scripts for parsing EDI X12 files.
 The core use case is the following: A simple way to search and display specific transaction sets from a directory of EDI files.

 ## Design Goals
-TODO: this is the new list
-Fast (C#, minimize string copies)
-Composable (Hierarchy File -> Groups -> Transaction Sets -> Specific type) Search/Display (limited properties, not a full blown API) PowerShell 2 compatible (for now, only way to use at current client)
+TODO: this is the new list.
+Will be revamping the entire readme Fast (C# for heavy-lifting, minimize string thrashing) without sacrificing usability Composable (Hierarchy File -> Groups -> Transaction Sets -> Specific type) SPecifc use case: Search and Display (limited properties, not a full blown API) PowerShell 2 compatible (for now, only way to use at current client) Compatible with unwrapped (single line) files, or wrapped (CR/LF, or LF-only)

 ### Composable